hiebj/ng-flush/README.md

 ## Flush triggers

 The directive watches the `scrollHeight` and `offsetHeight` of the closest positioned parent.
-If the either value changes, the element will be re-flushed.
+If either value changes, the element will be re-flushed.

 > Note that the directive attempts to use `requestAnimationFrame` or its browser-specific variants (if they are available) to watch the height values of the parent.
 This is because using `$scope.$watch` to keep an eye on the height is not fast enough to catch changes during animations, e.g. expansion and collapse of content within the parent.
 As a result, there is a slight visual delay when animations cause the parent to change size when `$scope.$watch` is used.
 However, since many browsers still do not implement `requestAnimationFrame` or an equivalent, the directive falls back gracefully and uses `$scope.$watch` instead when animation functions are not available.